 - DD214 (Used as proof of Basic Training affording the student credit hours in KINS 1010: Wellness and KINS 1330: Recreational Activities)

 - Basic Camp (ROTC).
 Transfer policies regarding Cadets completing Basic Camp can be found in the Academic Catalog under Academic Policies - Transfer Students - Reserve Officers' Training Corps.

 Phone Number: 501-279-4404

--All VA students must submit a “Letter of Eligibility” to the VA Certifying Official before the first semester’s hours may be certified.
+-All VA students must submit a “Certificate of Eligibility” to the VA Certifying Official before the first semester’s hours may be certified.
 Each chapter has a slightly different version, but will encompass the same concept.

 -Each semester you will be required to fill out the “VA Certification” form found on your Pipeline account.
 This information lets you update your program of study and contact information, as well as, letting the VA Certifying Official that you plan to use your benefits during that semester.

 -If you are planning on taking courses at another institution while you are still a student at Harding University, you must be pre-approved to take and then transfer those courses back to Harding.
 Each student will need to fill out the “Transfer Course Pre-Approval” found on their Pipeline account.
 When taking courses at another school while Harding is considered your “Primary School,” a Parent Letter must be forwarded to the “Secondary School” in order for your transfer hours to be certified with the VA.

 Chapter 31: Your individual Case Manager will forward the proper paperwork in order for the VA Certifying Official to certify your fall hours.

 Chapter 33: Adding/Dropping courses- You will be financially responsible for any courses you drop that are not dropped during the free drop/add period.
 The VA will determine the method in which you repay these funds.